Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 You can also use the shorthand names for `relative`,`duration` and `velocity` (`r`,`d`,`v`) in individual point adjustments.

 Note however that the macro in general is not aware of timing adjustments to individual steps.
 For example, in a mouse movement macro with four steps and a duration of 1000ms, each step will normally take 250ms, but if one of the steps is manually set to take 500ms, the macro will still simply act as if it took 250ms, so the *actual* duration of the movement is 1250ms.
+This might be fixed in the future.

 ## Adjusting Movement lag
 There is no actual logitech API for continuous mouse movement.
 It is instead accomplished by setting different absolute mouse positions at every polling event.